aappleby/metron/docs/TemporalLogic.md

 R + W == RW
 W + R == WR

-// RWR and WRW are invalid symbols for reasons related to the rules above, explained later RW + R == X
+// RWR and WRW are invalid symbols for reasons related to rules #1 and #2 above RW + R == X
 WR + W == X

+// Invalid plus anything equals invalid
+X + * = X
 ```

 So for branchless code, our possible symbols are ```N```, ```R```, ```W```, ```RW```, ```WR```, and ```X```.
 Next let's consider what happens when we see branching code: